LIMITED TIME OFFER BLACK FRIDAYsale

 So what's the story on NoFap?

-What is NoFap?
+What Is NoFap?

 The NoFap movement started online in the early 2010s.
 The debate started – and the movement was possibly born – because a study at the time suggested that refraining from masturbation for just seven days could lead to a 45.7 percent increase in testosterone levels